NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoffs_Data Cleaning.md

 <br />

 In this project, I cleaned a dataset that contains 2361 tech layoffs reported from when COVID-19 was declared a pandemic (11 March 2020) to Present (20 July 2024) using SQL.
+I also used Power BI to create high-resolution visualizations of the SQL outputs with enhanced aesthetics."

 <p align="center">
 <img src="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/layoff_overview.jpg"alt="Alt text" width="700"/>
 </p>

 <p align="center">
-  Overview of Dataset
+  Overview of the Dataset
 </p>

 ## Procedure

 ### 1) Remove Duplicates
-The layoff DataFrame was duplicated into a new DataFrame named layoff_staging, which includes an additional column to track the occurrence count of each row.
+I created a DataFrame named layoff_staging by duplicating the original dataframe and adding a new column, row_num that tracks the occurrence count of each row.

 ```
 CREATE TABLE `layoffs_staging` (